I dedicate this to my grandparents Nada and Mile, to the memory of them, and to my own memories that remain here.

 All I know of this place are the ruins left after the war and the way everyone is rebuilding their lives in the village.
 I know my story and how we would play pretend in the abandoned houses .
 I would love to know your stories from here too, how it was for you growing up, and what life felt like here before.

-I can’t tell a completely accurate story of how it was for my mom growing up here, we don’t talk often about the past.
-I know there were many of them living in the house at least eleven.
-She would tell me about the games they played, how much she loved that they had their own gardens with food, and the feeling of having everything she needed right there.
+I know there were many members of the family living in the house while my mom was growing up, about eleven of them.
+She told me some parts of the story of their life there, how much she loved that they had their own gardens with food, and the feeling of having everything she needed in one place.
 I think she still feels that way and visits the house often.
 She grew up by the sea, and I know the sea will always bring her great comfort.